leucos/ansible-tuto/step-05/README.md

 Refining apache setup
 ---------------------

-We've instaled apache, let's add setting up our virtualhost.
+We've instaled apache, now lets set up our virtualhost.

 # Refining the playbook

-In fact, we just need one virtualhost on our server, but want to replace the default one with something more specific.
+We need just one virtualhost on our server, but we want to replace the default one with something more specific.
 So we'll have to remove the current (presumably `default`) virtualhost, send our virtualhost, activate it and restart apache.